-Assistance must be provided if the client is incapable of obtaining the estimate.
+Assistance must be provided if an applicant or recipient is incapable of obtaining the estimate.
 If the estimate is obtained by telephone, the specialist must record the required information in the case record.
-If the validity of an estimate provided by the client is questionable, an additional estimate must be obtained from another knowledgeable source.

-301.01.08A CMV REBUTTAL
+301.01.08C CMV REBUTTAL

-If the individual disagrees with the CMV evidence he has submitted or the specialist has obtained, and the difference impacts eligibility, prepare a rebuttal determination.
+When CMV has an impact on eligibility and the applicant or recipient disagrees with the CMV evidence the specialist has obtained, a rebuttal determination must be made.

-The determination must take into account:
+The rebuttal determination must take into account: